Sakshi113/MMAU/README.md

 We’re excited to share that our benchmark has been updated based on valuable community feedback!

 🔄 What's New in **MMAU-v05.15.25**
-- ✅ ~25% of Questions & Answers have been revised for improved clarity and reasoning quality
+- ✅ ~25% of Questions & Answers have been revised for improved clarity and quality

 - 🎧 ~5% of the audio files have been refined to enhance consistency and fidelity